hippocrat-dao/hippo-protocol/docs/docs/governance/formatting.md

 4. **Subspace** - the Hippo Protocol module with the parameter that is being changed
 5. **Key** - the parameter that will be changed
 6. **Value** - the value of the parameter that will be changed by the governance mechanism
-7. **Deposit** - the amount that will be contributed to the deposit (in micro-HPs "ahp") from the account submitting the proposal
+7. **Deposit** - the amount that will be contributed to the deposit (in alpha-HPs "ahp") from the account submitting the proposal

 The components must be presented as shown in the example.